BhanuSharma2002/BhanuSharma2002/README.md

 - 👋 Hi, I’m @BhanuSharma2002

-- 👀 I’m interested in Full stack development java
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Pyhton
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me ...ibhanu145023@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 BhanuSharma2002/BhanuSharma2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.